alexandremahdhaoui/edge-cd/README.md

 ## Why EdgeCD?

-Configuration files, device packages, and environment variables for embedded systems must be **declarative** and **version controlled**.

-The deployment lifecycle, synchronization, and health reconciliation for distributed routers and IoT agents must be **automated**, **auditable**, and **self-correcting** without relying on push-based updates or manual interventions.
+The deployment lifecycle, synchronization, and health reconciliation for routers, IoT agents, bare-metal servers or edge computers must be **automated**, **auditable**, and **self-correcting** without relying on push-based updates or manual interventions.

 **EdgeCD** automates the entire lifecycle of edge devices by continuously monitoring a Git repository for declarative configuration changes (packages, files, scripts).
 It performs a full state reconciliation, including dependency checks, file synchronization, service restarts, and conditional device reboots, ensuring that the physical fleet's state always matches the desired state defined in Git.